 COVID-19 Vaccine R&D 101: The Facts That Matter

-The arrival of the first wave of COVID-19 vaccines is bringing hope that 2021 could mark the beginning of the end of this devastating pandemic.
-While the rapid development of these first vaccines is an extraordinary scientific achievement, much work remains to ensure that people across the United States and world can access a vaccine—and achieving that will require continued investment in research and development (R&D) of COVID-19 vaccines.
+The arrival of COVID-19 vaccines brought hope that 2021 could mark the beginning of the end of this devastating pandemic.
+While the rapid development of these vaccines is an extraordinary scientific achievement, much work remains to ensure that people across the United States and world can access a vaccine—and achieving that will require continued investment in research and development (R&D) of COVID-19 vaccines.

 To help you sort through the barrage of information and news on COVID-19 vaccines, GHTC answers frequently asked questions about COVID-19 vaccine R&D.

 Last updated: August 27, 2021

 Which vaccines are approved?
 And what is the status of ongoing development efforts?

 The following vaccines have been approved for emergency use authorization (EUA) or full market authorization in the United States by the US Food and Drug Administration:

 - Pfizer/BioNTech vaccine, approved for EUA December 11, 2020, for individuals ages 16 and up; approved for EUA May 10, 2021 for 12- to 15-year olds; full authorization August 27, 2021 for 16 and up